bryanfraschetti/Sequence/README.md

 based on music theory

 Naturally, the .env configuration file used in development is not tracked as it contains confidential credentials.
 Similarly, when running in a docker container it is unadvisable to store the .env on the container.
 For this reason, the real docker-compose.yaml is also not version tracked.
 An example docker-compose without any critical information is nevertheless provided.

-## Production Steps
+## ⚙️ Production Steps

 First build the client locally.
 It will be copied to the container and only the final build product is needed.
 Building locally helps minimize the Docker build and runtime.
+Thesesteps are automated in build.sh

-### Building Client
+### 🧰 Building Client

 ```
 cd client